-The EU's headline poverty indicator refers to household money income and the low-income cut-off is characterized in terms of contemporary national living standards (a fraction, 60%, of the median income).
+The EU's headline poverty indicator, the AROP rate, refers to household money income and the low-income cut-off is characterized in terms of contemporary national living standards (a fraction, 60%, of the median income).
 It is one particular interpretation of the EU Council's definition of poverty: 'people are said to be living in poverty if their income and resources are so inadequate as to preclude them from having a standard of living considered acceptable in the society in which they live' (Council of the European Union 2004).
 Poverty today depends on national living standards in the current year; and poverty in one European country is assessed without reference to the living standards of another country.

 The potential problems of using such a 'relative' poverty measure are well known (Jenkins et al. 2013).
-During macro-economic downturns with effects throughout the income distribution not only at the bottom, in particular that reduce median income, it is possible for the headline poverty measure to decrease.
-There may be fewer individuals that have incomes below the cut-off simply because the cut-off is lower.
-Similarly, during macro-economic booms that lead to all-round increases in income, including at the median, poverty rates may fall simply because the cut-off has increased.
-And similar questions may be raised about the appropriateness of using the fully relative measure to compare poverty across countries with very different average living standards (see e.g. Burkhauser 2009).
+During macro-economic downturns with effects throughout the income distribution not only at the bottom, in particular that reduce median income, it is possible for the headline poverty indicator to decrease.
+There may be fewer individuals with incomes below the cut-off simply because the cut-off is lower.
+Similarly, during macro-economic booms that lead to all-round increases in income, including at the median, poverty rates may rise simply because the cut-off has increased.
+And similar questions may be raised about the appropriateness of using the fully relative measure to compare poverty across countries with very different average living standards (see for example Burkhauser 2009).

-The question therefore arises of whether our poverty indicators should take account of changes in the real living standards of the poor over time or their differences across countries.
-What if we use a more absolute approach to measuring European poverty?
-In the rest of this section, I consider poverty trends in the case of anchored poverty lines - ones in which the low-income cut-off is set as a fraction of a national median in a given year in the past.
+The question therefore arises of what happens if we use poverty indicators that reflect changes in the real living standards of the poor over time to a greater extent, or their differences across countries.
+That is, what if we use a more absolute approach to measuring European poverty than the AROP rate, a fully relative indicator?
+In the rest of this section, I first consider poverty trends for case of anchored poverty rates-rates calculated setting the low-income cut-off as a fraction of a national median in some specific year in the past.
+(Within each country, the poverty line is fixed in real terms rather than changing over time, as with the AROP indicator.)
 I also look at how the picture of European poverty changes if one moves to a common EU standard rather than a national one.

-Were Europe's headline poverty indicators to be more absolute in nature, this would bring Europe closer to the approach used in the USA - this has a single poverty line for every state of the union, and this line is anchored in real income terms to living standards from the turn of the 1960s.
-Observe too that the World Bank's estimates of global extreme poverty are based on an absolute approach.
-The same poverty line, currently \$1.90 per day (in purchasing power parity adjusted 'international dollar' terms), is applied to all countries and regardless of the year being considered.
-At the end of the section, I also look at European poverty patterns using a multiple indicator ('multiple deprivation') approach and consider the extent to which results are correlated with the income-based approaches.
+Were Europe's headline poverty indicators to be more absolute in nature, this would bring Europe closer to the approach used in the USA-this has a single poverty line for every state of the union, and this line is anchored in real income terms to living standards around the turn of the 1960s.
+Observe too that the World Bank's estimates of global extreme poverty are also based on an absolute approach.
+The same poverty line, currently \$1.90 per day (in purchasing power parity adjusted 'international dollar' terms), is applied to all countries and regardless of the year(s) being considered.
+(Following recommendations by Atkinson (2017), the Bank is also reporting estimates based on a 'societal poverty line' which combines absolute and relative elements: see World Bank 2018.)
+At the end of the section, I also look at European poverty patterns using a multiple indicator ('multiple deprivation') approach, one with some 'absolute' features, and consider the extent to which results are correlated with the two income-based poverty approaches.